yash98/journalist-bot/README.md

                2. Question objective
                3. Criteria to evaluate whether to ask follow up questions or not
                   1. Was answer specific?
-                  2. Was answer ambigouous?
+                  2. Was answer ambiguous?
                   3. Was an example given in the answer?
                   4. Did user understand the question?
 Did they answer the asked question or something else?
-                  5. Did user find the question unrelevant?
+                  5. Did user find the question irrelevant?
                   6. Is question objective reached?
             2. With every question creator gets a field to explain / rephrase the question differently
                1. Suggest options using LLM